jinyihung/ATL_neurosynth/README.md

 ## Functional parcellation for the anterior temporal lobe: a large-scale meta-analysis

-This repository contains code, data, and results for our preliminary meta-analysis for functional parcellation in the anterior temporal lobe.
+This repository contains code, data, and results for our preliminary meta-analysis for functional parcellation in the anterior temporal lobe (Hung et al., 2020 Neuroscience & Biobehavioral Reviews).

 The codes are based on previous work parcellating MFC and LFC (de la Vega et al., 2016; 2018) and later DMN network (Wang, Taren & Smith, 2017):